Pembrokeshire: Transport

 There are no motorways in Pembrokeshire; the nearest is the M4 motorway from London which terminates at the Pont Abraham services in Carmarthenshire some 46 mi from Haverfordwest.
 The A40 crosses Pembrokeshire from the border with Carmarthenshire westwards to Haverfordwest, then northwards to Fishguard.
 The A477 from St. Clears to Pembroke Dock is 24 mi long, of which only 2 mi are dual carriageway.
 The Cleddau Bridge, toll-free from 28 March 2019, carries the A477 across the Cleddau Estuary.
 The A478 traverses eastern Pembrokeshire from Tenby in the south to Cardigan, Ceredigion in the north, a distance of 30 mi.
 The A487 is the other major route, running northwest from Haverfordwest to St Davids, then northeast following the coast, through Fishguard and Newport, to the boundary with Ceredigion at Cardigan.
 Owing to length restrictions in Fishguard, some freight vehicles are not permitted to travel northeast from Fishguard but must take a longer route via Haverfordwest and Narberth.
-The B4329 former turnpike runs from Eglwyswrw in the north to Haverfordwest across the Preseli Hills.
+The B4329 former turnpike runs from Eglwyswrw in the north to Haverfordwest across the Preselis.

 The main towns in the county are covered by regular bus and train services operated by First Cymru (under their "Western Welsh" livery), Transport for Wales Rail and sometimes Great Western Railway respectively, and many villages by local bus services, or community or education transport.

 Pembrokeshire is served by rail via the West Wales Lines from Swansea.
 Direct trains from Milford Haven run to Manchester Piccadilly.
 Branch lines terminate at Pembroke Dock, Milford Haven and Fishguard, linking with ferries to Ireland from Pembroke Dock and Fishguard.
 Seasonal ferry services operate from Tenby to Caldey Island, from St Justinians (St Davids) to Ramsey Island and Grassholm Island, and from Martin's Haven to Skomer Island.
 Haverfordwest (Withybush) Airport provides general aviation services.

 Economy

 Pembrokeshire's economy now relies heavily on tourism; agriculture, once its most important industry with associated activities such as milling, is still significant.
 Mining of slate and coal had largely ceased by the 20th century.
 Since the 1950s, petrochemical and liquid natural gas industries have developed along the Milford Haven Waterway and the county has attracted other major ventures.
-In 2016, the Rt.
-Hon.
-Stephen Crabb, then Welsh Secretary, commented in a government press release: "...with a buoyant local economy, Pembrokeshire is punching above its weight across the UK."
+In 2016, Stephen Crabb, then Welsh Secretary, commented in a government press release: "...with a buoyant local economy, Pembrokeshire is punching above its weight across the UK."

 In August 2019, the Pembrokeshire County Show celebrated 60 years at Haverfordwest Showground.
 The organisers anticipated 100,000 visitors, the largest three-day such event in Wales at the time.
 It showcased agriculture, food and drink, a rugby club, entertainment, with the star attraction a motorcycle display team.